BA, Western Washington University

-Grad School: Institute of Archaeology, University College London, MA in Archaeology
+MA, Institute of Archaeology, University College London

 Topical: regional settlement patterning, economics and exchange, contemporary archaeological theory, the collapse of complex economic and political systems, ritual and ancestor veneration; Maya epigraphy and political history; Highland-Lowland Mesoamerican interaction

 Regional: Mesoamerica; Maya Lowlands; Southern Gulf Coast; Champoton; secondary interest in Andean cultures

 The focus of my dissertation research is the Classic to Postclassic transition in the Gulf Coast region of Champoton, Campeche.
 The goal of this study is the critical evaluation of untested models concerning the role of the frontier groups of the Gulf Coast in broader Mesoamerican historical dynamics.
 Investigations will focus on changing patterns of political and economic organization in ancient Champoton, one of several important polities located on the northwestern margin of the Maya area.
 The peoples of this area have played a central role in many syntheses of Mesoamerican historical developments, particularly in events surrounding the Classic period collapse.
 Despite the central role of Gulf Coast groups in collapse models, no systematic archaeological research has been undertaken to evaluate these theories.